GutoL/Spider-SFC-Kubernetes/README.md

 *** On the main node:
-check the status of mongoDB: systemctl status mongod.service if the mongDB is not running, start it: sudo systemctl start mongod.service start the monitor: monitor/monitor-handler/monitor.py start the collector: python monitor/monitor-handler/collector.py start the agent: python agent/agent.py
+check the status of mongoDB: systemctl status mongod.service if the mongDB is not running, start it: sudo ./environment-controller/start_mongo.sh (remember of enable the script to run: chmod +x environment-controller/start_mongo.sh) start the monitor: monitor/monitor-handler/monitor.py start the collector: python monitor/monitor-handler/collector.py start the agent: python agent/agent.py